 In July 2010, Punahou School launched and hosted the inaugural Student Global Leadership Institute (SGLI), an annual initiative made possible by generous grants from the Edward E. Ford Foundation and the Education Research Initiative (a partnership of Lenovo, Intel and Microsoft), with additional support from the Freeman Foundation and the Luke Center for Chinese Studies.
-SGLI is currently supported in part by a grant from the Stephen E. and Isabella H. Stevens World Peace Foundation.
+Subsequently, SGLI received grants from the Stephen E. and Isabella H. Stevens World Peace Foundation.
+Currently, the Luke Family generously supports SGLI as it enters its 10th year.

 The purpose of the Institute is to develop a community of international youth leaders who understand and are engaged in shared global challenges and who galvanize positive social change.
 The Institute explores leadership development characterized by creativity, a capacity for problem-solving, collaboration, communication and multicultural perspectives.